Killian Dain: Independent circuit (2014–2016)

 In December 2014, Damo unsuccessfully challenged Drew Galloway for the EVOLVE Championship in Inverness, Scotland.

 In 2014, Damo debuted in Revolution Pro Wrestling.
 In 2015, he wrestled NJPW greats Tomohiro Ishii, Hiroshi Tanahashi Shinsuke Nakamura, as well as Tommaso Ciampa.
 In 2016, he wrestled international wrestlers "Speedball" Mike Bailey, Roderick Strong, Dalton Castle, Big Daddy Walter and Matt Sydal.

 In October 2015, Damo debuted for Global Force Wrestling (GFW) on their UK Invasion tour, losing to Bram.
+That same month, Damo unsuccessfully challenged Chaos for the Union of European Wrestling Alliances European Heavyweight Championship in a triple threat match with Lionheart.

 Total Nonstop Action Wrestling (2016)

 In January 2016, Damo appeared for Total Nonstop Action (TNA) as part of their Maximum Impact tour.

 On the 1 March episode of IMPACT Wrestling, Big Damo unsuccessfully challenged Eric Young for the TNA King of the Mountain Championship.
 At TNA One Night Only: Joker's Wild, Big Damo and Jimmy Havoc were defeated by Drew McIntyre and Mike Bennett.
 On the 8 March episode of IMPACT Wrestling, Big Damo competed in a King of the Mountain match for Young's King of the Mountain Championship also featuring Havoc, Ospreay and Bram; Young successfully retained.